 A1: PNG, JPG, etc. saves disk space and transmission time over the internet but have no impact on optimizing textures for use in graphics hardware memory whatsoever

 A2: BCn optimizes textures for real-time use in graphics memory and saves space on disk.
-However, not all applications can read/load the newer BCn compression formats - This free sample code will allow you to implement optimized BCn in your app.
+However, not all applications can read or load the newer BCn compression formats - This free sample code will allow you to implement optimized BCn in your app.

 A: You can assign the texture to your object in any app that supports the chosen BCn format